 Cut up your chicken breast into bite-sized pieces.

 Chop broccoli and cauliflower into florets if they aren’t already.

-And dice up green onion.
+And dice up the green onion.

 Bake this at 375 for about 30 minutes, stirring halfway through.

-Dish is done when chicken is cooked through and vegetables are to your desired tenderness.
+The dish is done when chicken is cooked through and vegetables are to your desired tenderness.

-Enjoy this low carb meal!
+Enjoy this low-carb meal!

 - 2 pounds boneless skinless chicken breasts